 One simple caveat.
 Once you act to dissolve and complete the process, you cannot operate the business as a business, other than for winding down.

 1. Stakeholder approval.
 This should not be difficult given the small number of stakeholders in most businesses.
 Do this in writing.
 All directors, managers, officers, and stakeholders should sign the approval.
-If that is not possible, read the articles, bylaws, or operating agreement, as applicable, and follow the procedure set out in those documents.
+If that is not possible, read the articles, bylaws, or operating agreements, as applicable, and follow the procedure set out in those documents.
 If these documents no longer exist, consult your state statute, or consult an attorney to advise you.

 3. Tax filings.
-Even though the business is no longer in existence, you need to file the forms due to close out your tax obligations to terminate those obligations.
+Even though the business is no longer in existence, you need to file the forms due, to close out your tax obligations to terminate those obligations.
 This will avoid a lot of problems if applicable federal, state, and local governments do not know you have ceased operations.
 Remember, payroll withholding taxes come first.
 Consult your accountant and prioritize the filing and payment of all taxes and other debts.
-Some taxes may result in person liability, as well debt you have personally guaranteed.
-You need to know which and pay those out of the business first on advice of your accountant and attorney.
+Some taxes may result in personal liability, as well as debt you have personally guaranteed.
+You need to know which and pay those out of the business first on the advice of your accountant and attorney.

-The IRS and most states have web sites on the procedure.
+The IRS and most states have websites on the procedure.
 I cannot emphasize this enough.
 Do not forget your payroll obligations.
 This, again, will result in individual liability to you for the unpaid payroll tax amounts.
 Our advice is to make sure the payroll taxes are paid in full since your failure to pay could result in an assessment against the business stakeholders.
 I litigated this with the IRS for almost 20 years.
 It’s brutal and there is generally no way out.

 Here is a short list in this respect:

-- Annual tax returns.
+• Annual tax returns.
 Your Form 940 reporting federal unemployment tax must be filed for the business’ dissolution year.

-- Employment tax returns.
+• Employment tax returns.
 You must file final employment tax returns and issue W-2s reporting final wage and withholding information to your employees.
-File a statement with your final return with contact information for follow up questions.
+File a statement with your final return with contact information for follow-up questions.

-- Report capital gains or losses.
+• Report capital gains or losses.
 The form depends on the business entity.

-- Report partner/stakeholder shares.
+• Report partner/stakeholder shares.
 Again, the form completed will depend on your business entity.

 4. Wind down of business.
 Notify in writing all creditors, customers, landlords, insurers, and vendors.
-Also, cancel all licenses, permits and registrations, including fictitious name filings.
+Also, cancel all licenses, permits, and registrations, including fictitious name filings.
 The creditor part is very important since you give them a date to state the claim, absent which the claim could be barred under state law.

 Notification allows the recipient to assert a claim and allows the business to contest or negotiate a settlement amount.
 In the notice, confirm the cessation of business, give a return mailing address, set out a deadline for filing, and list what you consider to be the basic points for a valid claim.

 5. Pay valid claims.
 This allows you to review and contest claims.
-This can be a difficult and drawn-out process involving an attorney, but once an agreement is reached, the creditor is bound by it and cannot ever assert that or any other claim the creditor may have again -either against your business or you.
+This can be a difficult and drawn-out process involving an attorney, but once an agreement is reached, the creditor is bound by it and cannot ever assert that or any other claim the creditor may have again - either against your business or you.

 6. Distribute assets.
 Any money and assets remaining after the preceding steps can be paid out to stakeholders in proportional shares.